Characters seen throughout The Vampire Chronicles.

 - Only Known by Their Nickname: Exclusively called "the boy" or "the interviewer" until the third book.

 - Bifauxnen: She used to dress as a boy for her haunting.
-She even found a lover who believed her to be a man during most of their relationship.
+She even found a lover who believed her to be a man for most of their relationship.

 - Bi the Way